 When the study began, the subjects’ average score was 23 — in other words, pretty close to severe.
 But when they took the assessment again 4 weeks later, their average score had dropped to 8 — meaning almost no depression.

-The researchers plan to follow the subjects for the next year, and will report on the long-term results in a future study.
+The researchers plan to follow the subjects for the next year, and will report on the long-term results in a future psilocybin study.

 Major depressive disorder

 Major depressive disorder is the commonest of the mental illnesses.
 It is a disorder of mood often characterized by sadness, loneliness, loss of interest (anhedonia), loss of energy (asthenia), distractedness, and loss of self-esteem.
-It is a serious mental illness that affects millions of people, and sometimes causes severe symptoms that interfere with daily life and work.
+Depression is a serious mental illness that affects millions of people, and sometimes causes severe symptoms that interfere with daily life and work.